chechen0904/ecbs-6233-assignment/README.md

 - The script `code/3_check_summarize.do` checks the descriptive statistis of the variables.
 - The script `code/4_analysis.do` runs several regression equations and compare.
 - Exhibits in `results` contains all the results produced by `code/3_check_summarize.do` and `code/4_analysis.do`.

+# Analysis of the regression equations results
+According to the results of the three regression equations (check `results/regression_analysis.rtf`), the absolute value of the coefficient on happiness is less than 0.01 and the p-value is not significant.
+This indicates that the effect of happiness on household risk investment preference is not statistically significant.

 # Reference
 - Survey and Research Center for China Household Finance, SWUFE.
 2019.
 "China Household Finance Survey (CHFS 2017 dta subset) [data set]" Available at http://chfs.swufe.edu.cn/datas/ Last accessed January 08, 2022.